 The health spending presented in this report represent the best estimates based on the available data and methodology used.
 Results are based on the HED finalised as at 19 September 2023.

 Constant prices are used to present spending estimates in this report, unless otherwise indicated.
 Constant price estimates in this report are based on 2021–22 prices.
 Current prices represent the dollar amount spent in the year referred to.

 Presentation of the dollar value of spending estimates

-Spending at current prices refers to spending not adjusted for movements in prices (inflation) from one year to another and therefore represents the dollar amount spent in that year.
+Spending in current prices refers to spending not adjusted for movements in prices (inflation) from 1 year to another and therefore represents the dollar amount spent in that year.

 Constant prices account for inflation by removing the effect of changes in prices over time.
 This means spending can be compared over different time periods.
 Constant price estimates indicate what spending would have been had the same prices applied across all years.